kenneth-bolivar-castro/ng2quick/README.md

 It will be a very good start point or quick start to develop with Angular2.

 ## Warning
 Based on documentation we should have installed node and rpm.
 Since it provides a bash script it expected a Linux Debian distribution or even an OS X to run it.
+Also it provides a default ".gitignore" file, please double check and modify it based on what you need.

 ## Usage
 1: Clone repository: